UniBwTAS/continuous_clustering/README.md

 ## Abstract:

-Low-latency instance segmentation of LiDAR point clouds is crucial in real-world applications because it serves as an initial and frequently-used building block in a robot's perception pipeline, where every task adds further delay.
+Low-latency instance segmentation of LiDAR point clouds is crucial in real-world applications because it serves as an initial and frequently-used building block in a robot’s perception pipeline, where every task adds further delay.
 Particularly in dynamic environments, this total delay can result in significant positional offsets of dynamic objects, as seen in highway scenarios.
-To address this issue, we employ continuous clustering of obstacle points in order to obtain an instance-segmented point cloud.
-Unlike most existing approaches, which use a full revolution of the LiDAR sensor, we process the data stream in a continuous and seamless fashion.
-More specifically, each column of a range image is processed as soon it is available.
-Obstacle points are clustered to existing instances in real-time and it is checked at a high-frequency which instances are completed and are ready to be published.
-An additional advantage is that no problematic discontinuities between the points of the start and the end of a scan are observed.
-In this work we describe the two-layered data structure and the corresponding algorithm for continuous clustering, which is able to cluster the incoming data in real time.
-We explain the importance of a large perceptive field of view.
-Furthermore, we describe and evaluate important architectural design choices, which could be relevant to design an architecture for deep learning based low-latency instance segmentation.
+To address this issue, we employ a new technique, which we call continuous clustering.
+Unlike most existing clustering approaches, which use a full revolution of the LiDAR sensor, we process the data stream in a continuous and seamless fashion.
+Our approach does not rely on the concept of complete or partial sensor rotations with multiple discrete range images; instead, it views the range image as a single and infinitely horizontally growing entity.
+Each new column of this continuous range image is processed as soon it is available.
+Obstacle points are clustered to existing instances in real-time and it is checked at a high-frequency which instances are completed in order to publish them without waiting for the completion of the revolution or some other integration period.
+In the case of rotating sensors, no problematic discontinuities between the points of the end and the start of a scan are observed.
+In this work we describe the two-layered data structure and the corresponding algorithm for continuous clustering.
+It is able to achieve an average latency of just 5 ms with respect to the latest timestamp of all points in the cluster.

 ## If you find our work useful in your research please consider citing our paper: